 As the business has grown, I remember to always remain authentic and to never lose that openness and willingness to connect with people.

-Extensive research suggests that “purpose driven business” are more successful in many areas.
-When you started your company what was your vision, your purpose?
+Extensive research suggests that “purpose-driven businesses” are more successful in many areas.
+When your company started, what was its vision, what was its purpose?

-My vision was simple, to provide clients with an Environmental recruitment service focused on quality, trust and efficiency, enabling our clients and candidates to continuously succeed in this ever-changing world.’
+My vision was simple, to provide clients with an Environmental Health recruitment service focused on quality, trust and efficiency, enabling our clients and candidates to continuously succeed in this ever-changing world.’

-Whilst I enjoyed my job, as I progressed in my career I found it difficult to strike a work-life balance.
+Whilst I thoroughly enjoyed my job, as I progressed in my career, I found it challenging to strike a work-life balance.

 When I was an employee one of the aspects of my life that took the biggest hit was my family.
 I worked long hours and constantly checked email when at home.
 It was easy for family time to get sacrificed.